theclairecamp/Reproducible_RProjects/README.md

 1. git clone https://github.com/theclairecamp/<project>.git NewRenvProject
 2. Open project that was downloaded
 3. Then run - renv::restore() - to restore the R environment that was created for initial project

+*Note: When creating a snapshot, it will look through all the r files in your project, so if there are old files you will no longer use, place them in a different folder (i.e., have a parent folder that houses old code and your project folder)*